Individualized care at every stage & every age

 Before considering an epidural, and if the situation warrants, I would like to try an injection of narcotic pain relief (Nubain, Demerol, Stadol or similar).

-I would like to have a standard epidural.
+I would like to have an epidural.

 If a Cesarean delivery is indicated, I would like to be fully informed and to participate in the decision-making process.